backstage/backstage/docs/features/software-catalog/external-integrations.md

 );
 /* highlight-add-end */

-// We have created this in section **Adding an Incremental Entity Provider to the catalog** /* highlight-add-next-line */ backend.add(catalogModuleCustomIncrementalIngestionProvider);

 backend.start();
 ```

 ### Writing an Incremental Entity Provider

 To create an Incremental Entity Provider, you need to know how to retrieve a single page of the data that you wish to ingest into the Backstage catalog.
 If the API has pagination and you know how to make a paginated request to that API, you'll be able to implement an Incremental Entity Provider for this API.
-For more information about compatibility, check out the [requirements](#requirements) section of this page.
+For more information about compatibility, check out the [requirements](https://github.com/backstage/backstage/tree/master/plugins/catalog-backend-module-incremental-ingestion#requirements) section.

 Here is the type definition for an Incremental Entity Provider.